The Pause Between Rains

 Being AwayThe sense of psychological distance from routine demands and mental fatigue.
 Physical distance helps, but conceptual distance (a shift in mental content) is essential.

 The match between environmental affordances and personal purposes.
 The setting supports what the person is trying to accomplish and is inclined to do.The coherence and scope of the environment.
-The setting must be rich enough to constitute a whole other world that engages the mind and offers exploration opportunities.
+The setting must be rich enough to constitute a whole other world that engages the mind and offers opportunities for exploration.

-FascinationEngaging attention effortlessly through inherently interesting stimuli.
-‘Soft fascination’ (clouds, water, rustling leaves) is restorative, unlike ‘hard fascination’ (television, video games).
+FascinationEngaging attention effortlessly through inherently interesting stimuli. ‘the gentle pull of the natural world’ (clouds, water, rustling leaves) is restorative, unlike ‘hard fascination’ (television, video games).

 CompatibilityThe match between environmental affordances and personal purposes.
 The setting supports what the person is trying to accomplish and inclined to do.